 Pricing and Options

-The following packages are just to provide ideas - no matter what combination you select, each tintype session is $75 for one portrait, and $50 for each additional tintype during that session.
+The following packages are just to provide ideas.
+Portrait sessions at my studio start at $75 for the first portrait, then $50 for each additional tintype after that.

 Gift certificates: purchase an eGift card in the pricing interval you'd like to give ($75, $125, etc), and the recipient will receive it via email immediately or on a date you set.